Suryansh1604/Vrinda-Store-Sales-Analysis-with-Tableau/README.md

-# Vrinda Store Sales Performance Dashboard (2022) - Project Plan
+# Vrinda Store Sales Performance and Customer Dashboard (2022) - Project Plan

-This document outlines the revised scope, structure, and objectives for the Vrinda Store Sales Performance Dashboard (2022) project, focusing on core sales, customer insights, and strategic implementation.
+This document outlines the revised scope, structure, and objectives for the Vrinda Store Performance Dashboard (2022) project, focusing on core sales, customer insights, and strategic implementation.

 ## 1. Project Overview & Objectives

-**Project Title:** Vrinda Store Sales Performance Dashboard (2022)
+**Project Title:** Vrinda Store Sales Performance and Customer Dashboard (2022)

 **Objective:** To analyze 2022 sales data to identify key revenue drivers, major customer segments, and geographic opportunities, providing actionable strategies for sales growth in 2023.